 Cobham Dairy stands in the grounds of a great Elizabethan house dating back to 1208 and was built by James Wyatt in the 1790s for the Countess of Darnley.
 It is a rare example of a fashionable dairy and gives insight into the lives of women in the 18th century.

 The house is now home to Cobham Hall Independent School and the dairy was all but forgotten.
-Until eighteen months ago, it was in a state of disrepair, boarded up and tarnished by a build-up of grime and graffiti and on the ‘at risk’ register.
+For many years, it was in a state of disrepair, boarded up and tarnished by a build-up of grime and graffiti and on the ‘at risk’ register.

 A massive £950,000 was needed for the Landmark Trust to restore this once-stunning piece of architecture to its former glory.
-Through a combination of fundraising efforts by the Landmark Trust, £200,000 of match funding from Ecclesiastical and a range of specialist craftspeople, the target was met and works are almost complete.
+Through a combination of fundraising efforts by the Landmark Trust, £200,000 of match funding from Ecclesiastical and a range of specialist craftspeople, the target was met and works were completed.

 Ecclesiastical is delighted to support the Landmark Trust to save the irreplaceable Cobham Dairy in Kent.
 The dairy was one of England’s most important “at risk” buildings and is now a gleaming example of James Wayatt’s original masterpiece.